 If you already have the HubSpot Slack integration running and the wins feel smaller than expected, three quick audits usually surface what is wrong.

-The first is the volume audit.
 Pick the busiest channel that gets HubSpot notifications.
-Count the messages from the past seven days.
-Count the replies.
+Count the messages from the past seven days and count the replies.
 If the reply rate is under one in ten, the channel is over-notified and the next step is to tighten the filters.

-The third is the destination audit.
 Track what happens to the messages that do get replies.
-If "engineering should look at this" goes nowhere because there is no shared place for engineering to track the work, the bottleneck is downstream of Slack, not inside it.
-That is the signal that the integration has done what it can and the next step is wiring HubSpot to the issue tracker directly.
+If "engineering should look at this" goes nowhere because there is no shared place for engineering to track the work, the bottleneck is downstream of Slack.
+That is the signal to wire HubSpot to the issue tracker directly.